MantasTech/MantasTech/README.md

 # Hello, I'm Mantas

-Data enthusiast with expertise in data analysis, reporting, data modeling, and data mining.
+Data enthusiast with expertise in data analysis, reporting and data modeling.

 - Querying data using SQL.
 - Developing dashboards on Tableau and Looker Studio.